 Dr. Thomas E. Acers was named as the first full-time Chair of the University of Oklahoma Department of Ophthalmology in 1972.
 Under his leadership, the current site of the Dean McGee Eye Institute was chosen, and construction of the original building began.
 On December 4, 1975, the Dean McGee Eye Institute was dedicated with Dr. Acers as its President.
 During Dr. Acers’ eventful tenure from 1972 to 1991, the Institute and Department experienced tremendous growth while establishing a new standard of clinical care and retaining a primary focus on education in ophthalmology.

 In 1992, Dr. David W. Parke II succeeded Dr. Acers as the Institute’s second President and as Chair of the Department.
 As a result of Dr. Parke’s leadership, the Institute, building on its history of clinical and educational excellence, established one of the nation’s premier vision research programs and embarked on a major construction and renovation project to double the size of its facilities.
-Dr. Parke now serves as the Executive Vice President and Chief Executive Officer of the American Academy of Ophthalmology.
+Dr. Parke now serves as the Chief Executive Officer of the American Academy of Ophthalmology.

 Dr. Gregory L. Skuta was appointed as the third President and as Chair of the Department in 2009.
 Successful clinical and academic programs as well as the fulfillment of the capital campaign continued under his leadership and resulted in completion of the new building, which was dedicated on September 30, 2011.